Little Barrier Island: Geography

 The island is an extinct andesitic stratovolcano, roughly circular in shape, about 6 km across, with an area of 28 km2.
 Its earliest volcanic activity is estimated to have occurred 3 million years ago and the latest 1.2 million years ago.
-The volcano is most closely related to two volcanoes over 120 km northwest, near Whangarei.
+The volcano is most closely related to two volcanoes over 120 km northwest, near Whangārei.
 The volcanic activity on the island is associated with the Coromandel Volcanic Zone, which later moved southwards to form the modern Taupō Volcanic Zone.
 The island was one of the final volcanic events in the zone, as most volcanism in the zone occurred between 18 and 4 million years ago.

-The island is steeply sloping, and deeply dissected by ravines radiating from a central range that peaks at Mount Hauturu whose altitude is 722 m.
+The island is steeply sloping, and deeply dissected by ravines radiating from a central range that peaks at Mount Hauturu, whose altitude is 722 m.
 Te Titoki Point is the only area of flat land on the island.

 Approximately 18,000 years ago during the Last Glacial Maximum when sea levels were over 100 metres lower than present day levels, Little Barrier Island was landlocked to the North Island, surrounded by a vast coastal plain where the Hauraki Gulf / Tīkapa Moana exists today.
 Sea levels began to rise 7,000 years ago, after which Little Barrier became an island separated from the rest of New Zealand.
 During the glacial period, a river formed by the Mahurangi River and Waitematā Harbour river flowed between Little Barrier Island and Great Barrier Island.